-This is the 2nd tutorial exploring the Craft in Style Box Subscription Box for June of 2019.
+This was the 2nd tutorial exploring the Craft in Style Box Subscription Box for June of 2019.
 Craft in Style is our monthly subscription full of cool projects and endless craft supplies delivered to your door each month.
 You can find the first part, How to Sterilize Hot Sauce Jars here.

 Summer is here and it’s time to get spicy!
 You know I love a good barbeque and this hot sauce is the perfect addition!
 It’s great with so many different dishes.
 It’s remarkably simple and fun to make and it’s delicious when it’s homemade.